rohan-bhautoo/Gym-Software/README.md

 </p>

 ## Description
-> The Gym-Software is a network application, based in Java, which utilises multi-threaded programming and is connected to a database.
+> The Gym Software is a network application, based in Java, which utilises multi-threaded programming and is connected to a database.